Azure/bicep-registry-modules/avm/res/cognitive-services/account/README.md

 ### Parameter: `kind`

-Kind of the Cognitive Services.
+Kind of the Cognitive Services account.
 Use 'Get-AzCognitiveServicesAccountSku' to determine a valid combinations of 'kind' and 'SKU' for your Azure region.

 - Required: Yes
 - Type: string